DiegoCarrillo32/DiegoCarrillo32/README.md

 ### Hi there, I'm Diego Carrillo 👋

 ## I'm currently pursuing a degree in Computer Engineer
-## I'm a Software enthusiast, I really love everything related to code!
+# I'm a Software enthusiast, I really love everything related to code!
+# Some of the technlogies I handle are: React, Angular, Javascript, HTML, CSS, and python!

 <!--